10 Must-Haves for Your Interior Design Website

 Ways to showcase it:

-Dedicated testimonials page
+Dedicated testimonials page.

-Sprinkle quotes throughout your site (especially service and home pages)
+Sprinkle quotes throughout your site (especially service and home pages).

-Video reviews or design process highlights
+Video reviews or highlights of the design process.

-Include names, locations, or even a photo—if the client agrees
+Include names, locations, or even a photo—if the client agrees.

 If you’re newer and don’t have testimonials yet, ask your last few clients or even industry peers for feedback you can share.